ffrouin/docker/shipyard/README.md

 /opt/docker/certs (cert files used by containers to run TLS requests)

-Then, you may deploy the shipyard-management script wherever you like :
+Then, you may deploy the shipyard-managment script wherever you like :

 /etc/init.d or maybe /opt/docker.